 Go Fund Me Campaigns should be used for expenses that responsible people never saw coming. #gofundmerebellion

-No one should have to think about the way Joe mismanaged his money and could have bought life insurance, but didn’t, when they’re grieving his death.
+No one should have to think about the way Joe mismanaged his money and could have bought life insurance, but didn’t.